Two-Level Sketching Alternating Anderson acceleration for Complex Physics Applications: Sketching-based aap

 \section{Sketching-based \ac{aap}}

-We consider two different levels of sketching in our algorithm, represented by restriction operators $\mat \Pi$ that project the solution onto a lower-dimensional space.
+{To perform controlled perturbations of the Anderson least-squares problem whose admissibility is governed by the backward stability bounds derived in Section \ref{section:sketching analysis} of this work,} we consider two different levels of sketching in our algorithm, represented by restriction operators $\mat \Pi$ that project the solution onto a lower-dimensional space.
 To illustrate this approach, we focus on projections that extract a subset of indices, commonly referred to as \emph{masking} operators.

 The first level of restriction is physics based, and is primarily motivated by the multi-physics nature of certain problems such as the interaction between velocity and pressure in fluid dynamics.
 This approach is based on two key insights: (1) in many cases, one field can be effectively reduced in terms of another, which is rigorously justified in linear problems through the computation of the Schur complement matrix \cite{zhang2006schur}.
 This suggests that it is possible to solve the least squares problem using only one of the sub-physics without loss of information.
 (2) Differences in scale between the various physical components of a model can negatively affect the conditioning of the monolithic problem.
 We denote this subspace identified by the first level restriction as $\R^{\ell_1}$, with the corresponding restriction operator $\mat \Pi_1: \R^n \to \R^{\ell_1}$, where $\ell_1 \leq n$.
-This formulation allows us to determine the size of the reduced least squares matrix $\mat F_\Pi\in \R^{\ell_1\times n}$ at the allocation phase.
+This formulation allows us to determine the size of the reduced least squares matrix $\mat F_\Pi\coloneqq \mat{\Pi}_1 \mat F\in \R^{\ell_1\times n}$ at the allocation phase.

 The second level of restriction is purely algebraic (not driven considerations on the physics) and is also dynamic (it can change across iterations).
 It is motivated by adaptive sketching techniques, such as the one proposed in \cite{lupo2022anderson}, based on the observation that precision in the least squares problem becomes less critical as the residual approaches zero.
 We define this second subspace as $\R^{\ell_2}$, with the corresponding restriction operator $\mat \Pi_2: \R^{\ell_1} \to \R^{\ell_2}$.
 Consequently, the overall restriction operator is given by $ \mat \Pi \coloneqq \mat \Pi_2 \circ \mat \Pi_1: \R^n \to \R^{\ell_2}$.